FinCEN Issues Final Rule to Anti-Money Laundering Program

 FinCEN Beneficial Ownership Final Rule

 FinCEN beneficial ownership final rule: FinCEN issued its long-awaited FinCEN beneficial ownership final rule on May 5th, 2016.
-It was with respect to customer due diligence (CDD) requirements and required insured financial institutions to adopt due diligence procedures to identify and verify a legal entity customer’s beneficial owner at the time their new account is made.
+It was with respect to customer due diligence (CDD) requirements.
+It required insured financial institutions to adopt due diligence procedures to identify and verify a legal entity customer’s beneficial owner when their new account is made.
 The FinCEN beneficial ownership final rule became applicable to all covered financial institutions by May 11, 2018.

 Issued by the Obama administration as part of reforms intended to counter money laundering, corruption, and tax evasion, the FinCEN beneficial ownership final rule was initially proposed by FinCEN in 2014 after advance notice of proposed rulemaking was issued in 2012.
 The duration that was for a long period for the rulemaking process reflects the significant legal, compliance, and operational challenges related to FinCEN requirements reporting along with the two-year implementation period.